 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to prevent an infection in people with HIV.

-- If your child is taking any of these drugs: Delavirdine or voriconazole.
+- If you are taking any of these drugs: Delavirdine or voriconazole.

 - Allergic side effects may rarely happen.

 - This drug may change the color of urine, stools, saliva, sweat, tears, and skin to a brown-orange color.
 This is normal and not harmful.